ibm-cloud-docs/monitoring/terraform/terraform-setup.md

 |`region`| Optional | The {{site.data.keyword.cloud_notm}} region where you want to create your resources.
 If this value is not specified, `us-south` is used by default.
 You can specify the region in the `provider` block or retrieve the value from the `IBMCLOUD_REGION` or `IC_REGION` environment variables.
 If both environment variables are specified, `IC_REGION` takes precedence. |
 |`resource_group`| Optional | The ID of the resource group that you want to use for your {{site.data.keyword.cloud_notm}} resources.
 To retrieve the ID, run `ibmcloud resource groups`.
 You can specify the resource group in the `provider` block or retrieve the value from the `IC_RESOURCE_GROUP` or `IBMCLOUD_RESOURCE_GROUP` environment variables.
 If both environment variables are defined, `IC_RESOURCE_GROUP` takes precedence. |
 |`workload_protection_connected_instance`| Optional | Connects an existing {{site.data.keyword.sysdigsecure_full_notm}} instance to the {{site.data.keyword.mon_full_notm}} instance being created.
 Specify the CRN of the {{site.data.keyword.sysdigsecure_full_notm}} instance to be connected.
 For more information on connecting instances, see [Can {{site.data.keyword.mon_full_notm}} and {{site.data.keyword.sysdigsecure_full_notm}} be used together?](/docs/monitoring?topic=monitoring-faq#faq_4) |
-{: caption="Table 1.
-List of input parameters that you can set in the provider block of your Terraform" caption-side="top"}
+{: caption="List of input parameters that you can set in the provider block of your Terraform" caption-side="top"}

 For more information on how to use environment variables, see [Using environment variables](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#env-vars).